dyno-might/dyno-might.github.io/about.md

 ---

+I post new stuff Monday and Thursday at 4pm GMT / 9am California / 12pm New York / 5pm UK.

+{% comment %}
-You can subscribe here to get new articles.
-Owing to the fantastical amount of time they take me to create, there will typically be 2-4 per month.
-This also gives access to a forum and there's occasionally extra content I don't feel comfortable sharing with the internet.
+You can subscribe here to get new articles. <strike>Owing to the fantastical amount of time they take me to create, there will typically be 2-4 per month.
+This also gives access to a forum and there's occasionally extra content I don't feel comfortable sharing with the internet.</strike>
+{% endcomment %}

 <form action="https://formsubmit.co/4a18e703496d7ca33c417b1bf528ad9d" method="POST">
 <input type="hidden" name="_subject" value="SUBSCRIBE SUB" />